General Terms and Conditions Afriflora

 - Complaints concerning non-visible defects in products delivered must be notified to the Seller immediately after discovery but must in any event be submitted to the Seller in writing in such good time as to enable the Seller to investigate, or instigate an investigation of, the validity of the complaints on location and/or to take back the products delivered.

-- A complaint must in any event contain: a. a detailed and accurate description of the defect(s); and b. a statement of any other facts from which it can be inferred that the products delivered and the products rejected by the Buyer are one and the same.
+- A complaint must in any event contain: -a detailed and accurate description of the defect(s); and -a statement of any other facts from which it can be inferred that the products delivered, and the products rejected by the Buyer are one and the same.

 - Complaints in respect of a part of the products delivered will not entitle the Buyer to reject the entire delivery.